DonnyRZ/Curators-Vault/README.md

     *   Workspace management
     *   Page processing and organization
     *   Feature and rule handling
-    *   Interaction with the Gemini CLI for code generation
+    *   Interaction with the Qwen Code for code generation
     *   File system operations
-3.  **Gemini CLI**: An external AI tool that performs the actual code generation based on prompts provided by the main process.
+3.  **Qwen Code**: An external AI tool that performs the actual code generation based on prompts provided by the main process.

 ## Prompts

-The application uses two main prompts for the Gemini CLI:
+The application uses two main prompts for the Qwen Code:

 1.  **Planning Prompt** (`src/prompts/planning-prompt.yaml`): Guides the AI in creating a development plan based on the project inputs.
 2.  **Build Prompt** (`src/prompts/build-prompt.yaml`): Guides the AI in implementing the development plan to generate the actual code.